humbertoragazzini/mixinghtmlwithwebglthreejs/README.md

 # Mixing HTML with Webgl MiniProject - Humberto Ragazzini

-This is an example of shading, in this project we create a custom vertex/fragment shader to be used in THREEJS, where we manipulate the light and the color to simulate a sea, added tools to tweak the effect: [mixing html with webgl](https://humbertoragazzini.github.io/mixinghtmlwithwebglthreejs/dist/)
+This is an example of mixing webgl with html with threejs, i have an example with react three fiber too: [mixing html with webgl](https://humbertoragazzini.github.io/mixinghtmlwithwebglthreejs/dist/)

 # **Frameworks and Tecnologies**